AetherUnbound/spotify-random-album/README.md

 conda install -c conda-forge gtk3 pygobject
 ```

+### How to build and run

+1. Populate the `.env` file
+2. Plug in an Android phone with debugging enabled
+3. Run `briefcase create android`
+4. Run `briefcase run android`

 ## Original script

 The original script ([spotify-random.py](./spotify-random.py)) can be run in an environment with spotipy installed.